-LH1 Management of lowland heathland
+Restoration of lowland heathland (HOo2)

-This option is designed to encourage the appropriate management of existing lowland heathland, both in sites in good condition and in those not currently in good/favourable condition, including on sites whose management has been neglected.
-Such sites may have become degraded by scrub, bracken, gorse, invasive grasses or secondary woodland encroachment, and in some cases overgrazing and too frequent burning.
+This option is aimed at restoration of lowland heathland that is not currently in good/favourable condition, including on sites whose management has been neglected.
+Such sites are likely to have become degraded by scrub, bracken, gorse, invasive grasses or secondary woodland encroachment, and in some cases overgrazing and too frequent burning, and may or may not currently be under active management.